IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 >SmartContract Trading using VSCode Blockchain Extension (Fabric 1.4)

 Welcome to Part 2 of the Hyperledger Composer Composite Pattern.
 This is a continuation of [Create a Blockchain Network on IBP V2.0](https://github.com/IBM/Create-BlockchainNetwork-IBPV20).
 You should be already familar with setting up a network in VSCode or IBP V2.0 from the previous pattern in this series.
 This pattern focuses on how you create a smart contract.
 The Smart Contract is at the heart of a blockchain network.
 It enables a participant to change the state of an asset.
-In this use case, the assets are `Products` and `ProductListings` and the partcipant will be able to execute the following transactions or smart contracts: `AddProduct`.
-You will learn how to add multiple participants and add access control to your blockchain application.
-To do that - you will create an interactive, distributed, product auction demo network.
-You will list assets for sale (setting a reserve price) and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
-Also each participant will have different level of access permissions depending on the Access Control Rules (ACL) in `permissions.acl` file.
-Access Control Lists (ACL) are the settings for sharing and privacy.
+In this use case, the assets are `Commodities` and `Traders` and the partcipant will be able to execute the following transactions or smart contracts: `Trade` or `CheckQuantity`.
+IBM Blockchain Platform Extension for VSCode makes it very easy to create and test out smart contracts.
+Let's give it a try.

 When you have completed this code pattern, you will understand how to use the VSCode Blockchain Extension to: